 Official Warnings: Should be taken very seriously if you receive one.
 You should speak to the staff member and make sure that you do not repeat your mistake again.
-This is to be taken seriously, and not as a simple slap on the wrist.
 Warnings can be issued by any staff member.

-Probation: Your last chance warning, so to speak.
-Sometimes we can issue these without ANY warnings being sent out prior if we judge your actions to be bad enough.
+Probation: Your last chance.
+Sometimes we can issue these without ANY warnings beforehand if your actions are serious enough.
 A probational status can only be issued by an admin.
-Probations are essentially contracts that the problem member signs as a final agreement to remain on the site.
-Very strict terms to keep to are outlined, whereupon if the user breaks any of them, then they are automatically suspended for a minimum of one week, pending a staff vote for a possible extension of such a banning.
-Each probation is specifically tailored to the problem member in question, with the terms being different from probation to probation.
+Probations are essentially contracts that the problem member signs as a final agreement to remain on the site with any further rule breakage resulting in a ban.
 A probation may last from one month, to three months.

-- On AL we have 4 main user groups, Admins, Head Moderators, Moderators and Assistants.
+- On AL we have 3 main user groups, Admins, Moderators and Members.
 Here is the difference:

 Administrators: Admins are the main staff members who run the site.
 They help to fix tech issues, and have the final say on big decisions like website changes and bans.

-Moderators: Mods work alongside their HMods to make sure that everything runs smoothly.
+Moderators: Mods work alongside the admins to make sure that everything runs smoothly.
 Mods will help with anything in their section, including running events and checking to make sure that rules are being followed.

 - Privacy & Cookie Policies